Logo

 It refers to teaching advanced skills to employees to maximize their efficiency in their current jobs.
 It refers to imparting new skills required for a new role.

 It focuses on imparting learning in improving knowledge and performance in a current role so employees can adapt to evolving market conditions.
-It focuses on equipping employees with new skills so they can transition to a different role within the organization or another company.
+It does not focus on refining existing skills but on equipping employees with new skills so they can transition to a different role within the organization or another company.

 It aims to increase employees' value by skilling them to be future-ready.
-It aims to reskill those with an aptitude for transition.
+It aims to reskill those with an aptitude for such a transition.

 It does not necessitate changing the career path of upskilled employees.
 It mandates the learning of new skills for a new career path.